kejamder/trial/README.md

 * [Solari](https://screens.mbta.com/screen/solari?scroll=true)

 #### Notify Screens team
-Post the following on Slack at #screens-dev: "Solari & E-Ink screens have been disabled for a data issue"
+Post the following on Slack at [#screens-dev](https://mbta.slack.com/archives/CSZEKL4G4): "Solari & E-Ink screens have been disabled for a subway data issue"

 ## Identify the cause...